 7. If You've Never Been to Hawaii - Pay a Visit

 Don't make your once-in-a-lifetime wedding your first visit.
+Get to know the area where you'll guests will be staying, as well as the local culture.
 This is one of the most common errors that couples planning a wedding in Hawaii make.

 • Comparison shop.
 By visiting several resorts/venues you can compare pros and cons and rest assured that your Hawaiian wedding will be every bit as wonderful as you dreamed it would be.